WHS-Robotics-Classes/I2R_Lab_Arduino_0.0-Hello_World/README.md

 1. Be sure to read this entire document before starting your work.
 View the video below so you understand what you will be making.
 2. Open the [Codebender IDE](https://edu.codebender.cc/class/1ajtp) which is a part of our school license.
 There is also a free version of this but it has some limitations which will make it difficult to use for later assignments.
 3. Go to the Starter.ino file in this repository.
 Copy all of that code into the [Codebender IDE](https://edu.codebender.cc/class/1ajtp) fully replacing the code that is there.
 4. Modify line 4 so that it will print "Hello World" when the program runs.
-(Put that phrase in quotes inside the parenthesis after Serial.print.)
+(Put that phrase in quotes inside the parenthesis after Serial.println.)